-5823 - Undercutting & Surfacing-MET
+5823 - Undercutting & Surfacing-METTrack undercutting provides for the

 Track undercutting provides for the removal of fouled track ballast, which is then cleaned and returned to the track bed.
-When the ballast is fouled, its loadspreading capability is lost.
+When the ballast is fouled, its load-spreading capability is lost.
 Undercutting is necessary when the ballast section has become so contaminated that normal ballasting and surfacing will no longer hold a proper track surface.
 The results of undercutting are a smooth, well-aligned track surface, extended tie and ballast life, and reduced ongoing maintenance expense. (\$3,440,000)